21 March – 6 May 2018

 Nick Hornby (London, 2009)

-The exhibition will focus on his best known photographs from the 1970s, documenting the nightlife of Black clubs on Chicago’s South Side and the underground funk/blues and early disco scene.
+The exhibition focuses on his best known photographs from the 1970s, documenting the nightlife of Black clubs on Chicago’s South Side and the underground funk/blues and early disco scene.
 It’s a celebration of the style and culture of a bygone era.

 As a white photographer working in black nightclubs, which was taboo at the time, Abramson was always welcome to photograph and became a functioning part of the club’s atmosphere, he gained recognition and respect for his photographs giving many of them away to the clubbers.
 He also embraced the sounds and the ambience of the nights.
 In his own words: “I had a ball”.